Traffic Calming Around Schools

 1. Why other schools are not included in the program, such as PALS school for children with autism on 3rd street?
 2. Why the humps installed only on streets with low traffic?
 How about the humps on 12th, 8th, 6th street?

-Aquaro asked about 2 years ago
+Aquaro asked over 2 years ago

 Hello and thanks for your questions.